-This chapter answers parts from Section B(v) of the 2017 CICM Primary Syllabus, which (among other things) expects the exam candidate to "describe the concepts of effect-site and context sensitive half time".
+This chapter answers parts from Section B(vi) of the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the concepts of effect-site concentration and context sensitive half-time".
 Presumably, in the pursuit of a certain economy of their language, by this statement the college meant that the trainees should be able to describe the concept of effect-site and effect-site half-time (which is a concept distinct from context-sensitive half time).

 In brief :

 - Effect site concentration is the concentration of drug at the site of its biological activity, eg. bound to the receptors

 - Effect site concentration is proportional to pharmacological effect, whereas plasma concentration may not be

 - The rate of effect onset is determined by the rate of distribution of the drug from other compartments (i.e. central compartment) into the effect site.

 - Equilibration between the central and the effect-site compartment follows first-order kinetics, described by the constant ke0.

 - t½ke0 is a value which describes the time taken to achieve 50% effect-site concentration when the plasma levels are maintained at steady state.